-Originally built in 2009 as a Sam's Club totaling 140,302 square feet, INQ@1101 will offer state-of-the-art new lab and creative office space.
+Originally built in 2009 as a Sam's Club totaling 140,302 square feet, INQ offers state-of-the-art new lab and creative office space.
 Mainstreet Capital Partners and a fund managed by DRA Advisors formed a joint venture to acquire and redevelop the property.
 INQ was recently rezoned for lab/life science and GMP facilities.